-• a child has been or is being assaulted, ill-treated, neglected or sexually abused, or
+- a child has been or is being assaulted, ill-treated, neglected or sexually abused, or - a child's health, development or welfare has been or is being avoidably impaired or neglected, unless it is proved that he or she has not acted reasonably and in good faith in forming that opinion and communicating it to the appropriate person".

-• a child's health, development or welfare has been or is being avoidably impaired or neglected, unless it is proved that he or she has not acted reasonably and in good faith in forming that opinion and communicating it to the appropriate person".
+INFORMING PARENTS ABOUT CHILD PROTECTION AND WELFARE CONCERNS

-INFORMING PARENTS ABOUT CHILD PROTECTION AND WELFARE CONCERNS discuss a concern about the welfare or protection of a child/young person or an issue which relates to the child/young person's developmental needs.
+Staff/volunteers may feel uncomfortable approaching a parent about a concern.
+You may have to discuss a concern about the welfare or protection of a child/young person or an issue which relates to the child/young person's developmental needs.
 The following best practice tips may be useful: